 - Pressing fresh lemon juice too far in advance

-- Storing syrups in unsealed containers
+- Storing syrups in unsealed jars

 - Storing opened tonic or soft drinks for too long without checking